 CMUD is a paid version of mud client, presently starting at $29.9.
 It offers a 30-day free trial for anyone who wants to subscribe.
 Designed basically for scripting, it offers the best user experience if you plan to do lots of scripting.
 I recommend you go for a free version of MUD client if you are not doing much with it, but if you need one that allows scriptwriting, CMUD is the best fit for you.
 This software works in both Windows XP and Windows Vista.

 One of the many MUD clients out there for the older version of Mac OS.
-A lot of good things have been said about this client by Mac users.
+Mac users say a lot of good things about Atlantis.
 However, I don’t recommend this if you are new to this, as Atlantist, just like other MUD clients for old Mac, is not user-friendly.
 But you can still play around with it, and see how it goes.

 This is one of the most advanced MUD clients out there.
-VMoo is well packed with features.
+VMoo offers a lot of cool features.
 It is highly programmable and extendable from almost any programming language.

 This is MUD client is free.
 It works in Android, macOS, Windows, Linux, and iOS.
 It uses an advanced auto-mapper, VT100 interface, and scripting language.

 Though it primarily works as a MUD client, it can also act as a Unix shell command language, multiplexer and demultiplexer, and Automator.

 You can launch console programs like bash within this client, allowing you to do things like creating highlights, substitution, diverting text, combining multiple streams into one, triggers, timers, and a lot more.
 You can also change the appearance and behavior of most console apps.